-This workshop will aim to widen your knowledge of erotic material in the therapy room.
-Together we will consider why there is a paucity of material on erotic transference and counter transference.
-Normalising the presence of this in our practice will occur.
-Attendees will be encouraged to think back to past cases and share their own experiences with the group.
-The shared work will provide everyone with a framework to consider the erotic material developmentally and to define the function of the erotic presentation in both ourselves and in our clients.
+We’ll discuss why there is a lack of material about erotic transference and counter transference and you’ll be encouraged to think back to past cases and share your experiences with the group.
+You’ll use this shared work as a framework to consider the erotic material developmentally and define the function of the erotic presentation in yourself and in your clients.

 Sally Openshaw is a Sexual and Relationship Psychotherapist working in private practice in Devon.
-She is a UKCP recognised pracitioner and accredited fellow of COSRT (College of Sexual and Relationship Therapist).
-Sally has presented workshops on Erotic Transference and countertransference to COSRT during 2012-2013.
+She is a United Kingdom Council for Psychotherapy recognised practitioner and accredited fellow of the College of Sexual and Relationship Therapist (COSRT).
 She works from an integrative relationship model and is recognised by the International Integrative Psychotherapy Association as a trainer, supervisor and practitioner.

-1. Develop a greater knowledge of erotic transference and countertransference.
+- develop a greater knowledge of erotic transference and counter transference

-2. Provide a safe and confidential space to discuss intimate details from clinical practice.
+- provide a safe and confidential space to discuss intimate details from clinical practice

-3. Consider case examples within a safe group setting.
+- consider case examples within a safe group setting

-3. Identify ways to capture the meaning behind the erotic material.
+- identify ways to capture the meaning behind the erotic material

-4. Develop ways to self- supervise and speak to other practitioners.
+- develop ways to self- supervise and speak to other practitioners

-This training is suitable for all therapist who are working with clients regardless of their level of experience.
-It is anticipated that some group members will have more experience than others but that this is will allow for greater sharing between the group.
+This workshop is suitable for all therapists who are working with clients.
+We anticipate that some group members will have more experience than others and this will allow for greater sharing and learning in the group.

-Registration will be 9.30am with the workshop starting promptly at 10am.
+Registration is 9.30am with the workshop starting at 10am.
 Two refreshment break and a light lunch will be provided.
 The workshop will finish at 4.30pm.